 The Company formulated the Hulic Guidelines for Longer Life Building (the Guidelines) in 2011 to standardize specifications for development and reconstruction projects.
 The Guidelines are composed of three ideas, 1) high earthquake resistance and high durability; 2) smoother updating and renewal; and 3) high serviceability.
-We use only high-grade building frames that ensure in all development and reconstruction completed or under development since formulating the Guidelines in 2011.
+We use only high-grade building frames that ensure the buildings are durable and used safely for over 100 years as in all development and reconstruction completed or under development since formulating the Guidelines in 2011.